 Using a selected group of LiDAR points, this process uses the inherent 3D geometry of the points along with the associated colors if present and creates a 3D mesh or model.
 When viewed in 3D, this model displays as a multifaceted photo-realistic 3D representation of the corresponding feature.
 This process produces a similar output to the model creation option in the Pixels-to-Points tool.

 Using a set of customizable parameters, this tool reduces the number of points in a point cloud resulting in a more manageable file size while eliminating redundancy.
 This thinning process can be applied consistently across the 2D extent of the layer or it can vary to reflect the 3D distribution of points.

-Using the new Perpendicular Path Profile function, a series of custom spaced cross-sectional views are created perpendicular to a defined path through a point cloud.
+Using the Perpendicular Path Profile function, a series of custom spaced cross-sectional views are created perpendicular to a defined path through a point cloud.
 3D vertices can be quickly and accurately placed at regular intervals within each successive profile view.
 When the sequence is complete, either a 3D linear or area feature is created using Global Mapper's standard Digitizing tool.
 This is an ideal tool for delineating curbs, utility cables, pipelines, drainage ditches, or building rooflines from high-resolution point cloud data.